thirdweb-example/expo-starter/README.md

 - in-app wallets using phone number, email or social logins to create a wallet for the user
 - smart accounts to sponsor gas
+- connecting to external wallets like MetaMask via WalletConnect
+- autoconnecting to the last connected wallet on launch
+- reading contract state and events
-- reading and writing to the blockchain
+- writing to the blockchain

 ## Get started